Arbitraging Narrow Bracketers: Follow-up to Study 1: an Attempt to Debias

 \subsection{Baseline Tasks revealed on the choice page only}

-Here we report the results when we restrict the data from the NARROW treatment to data to those sessions where the baseline endowment is only revealed on the first choice page, rather than on the page right before, as was inadvertently the case for early sessions.
+Here we report the results when we restrict the data from treatment BOTH to those sessions where the baseline endowment is only revealed on the first choice page, rather than on the page right before, as was inadvertently the case for early sessions.

-Broad bracketing is rejected as before, narrow bracketing is still not rejected, but when estimating $\kappa$ with PARTIAL as the broader treatment, the value of $\kappa$ jumps all over the place and is incredibly noisy (although as mentioned in the main text, PARTIAL and LOW are so close that one shouldn't take the standard errors seriously).